-If you’re in need of some quick change, go to the local laundromat and use one of their change machines to get the quarters you need.
+If you’re in need of some quick change, go to the local laundromat and use one of their change machines to get what you need.

 If you only need a few dollars’ worth, it’s going to be just fine.
-However, if you need a whole roll of quarters, try a bank or grocery store first.
+However, if you need a whole roll, try a bank or grocery store first.

 6. Gas Stations and Car Washes

 Okay, if you live in the Midwest as I do, you know gas stations and convenience stores are just like mini-grocery stores.